Visiting Meteora Monasteries: A Travel Guide To Greece’s Mythical Landscape

 It sits on top of a huge rock called “Platis lithos” which means broad rock in Greek.
 Its library is one of the greatest of its kind and has the most extensive collection of codices and old books in Meteora.

-It also has a great museum dedicated to the modern history and struggles of Greece from the revolution of 1821 against the Ottoman Empire until WWII.
-The original fully equipped kitchen and the cellar with the 12.000 litre wine barrel are of great interest.
+The Great Meteoron Monastery also has a museum dedicated to the modern history and struggles of Greece from the revolution of 1821 against the Ottoman Empire until WWII.
+The original fully equipped kitchen and the cellar with the 12.000-litre wine barrel are of great interest.

 Opening Hours: